Can you freeze coconut milk? Yes, you can! Let me show you how to freeze coconut milk in a tin can, as well as the fresh stuff from the carton,

 What to do?
 Well, I recently learned that you can in fact freeze your leftover coconut milk!
 Yes, you can do that – here’s the full how-to!

 The good news is that is incredibly easy to freeze canned coconut milk.

 There are two different methods, depending on how you tend to use canned coconut milk.

-If you use canned coconut milk for cooking, and you have enough left over to make one of your favourite dishes that contain coconut milk, then you can put the leftover milk straight into a tub or jar (here’s the best way to freeze food in glass jars to avoid breakages).
-Then pop your tub or jar straight into the freezer.
+If you use canned coconut milk for cooking, and you have enough left over to make one of your favourite dishes that contain coconut milk, then you can put the leftover milk straight into a tub or jar.
+Then simply pop your tub or jar straight into the freezer.

 If you use coconut milk in smaller quantities, for example, for making a sauce or for adding to a smoothie, then I’ve got a more efficient technique for you.

 Similar to my technique for freezing oat milk, I swear by the ice-cube tray method.

 Here you simply pour the coconut milk into an ice-cube tray and then stick the tray in the freezer.
 Once frozen you can then decant the frozen ice cubes into a tub or bag in your freezer for when you need them.
 This frees up your ice cube tray for whatever you need to freeze next!